superhero/js.telnet/README.md

   // timeout in milliseconds, if 0 then never timeout timeout     : 0,

-  // debug mode
-  debug       : false,
+  // debug options, see "superhero/js.debug" for options debug       : {},

   // control the amount of debugging data logged debug_level : 1,